Shaare Zedek Medical Center: Facilities

 Shaare Zedek Medical Center is located across two major campuses.
 The main campus is located on an 11.5 acre site between the neighborhoods of Bayit VeGan in the south and Ramat Beit HaKerem in the north, east of Mount Herzl in southwest Jerusalem.
 The downtown campus, formerly known as Bikur Cholim Hospital, is located in the heart of Jerusalem's downtown commercial zone.

-The hospital has 1000 beds and treats over 500,000 patients a year in its in-patient and out-patient facilities.
+The hospital has 1,000 beds and treats over 500,000 patients a year in its in-patient and out-patient facilities.

 As terrorist attacks in Jerusalem reached a peak in 2001–04, Shaare Zedek treated more victims than any other hospital in Israel.
 The hospital's trauma unit located within its Weinstock Department of Emergency Medicine on the Fanya Gottesfeld Heller Floor became a model for emergency medicine and handling large-scale mass casualty incidents.
 The main hospital campus, completed in 1979, consists of ten interconnected buildings with the central structure being a ten-story building, which houses the in-patient departments.
-The bottom three floors are located underground so as to allow the hospital to continue to operate even under the threat of missile strike.
-The Department of Emergency Medicine, the Wohl Surgical Operating Complex inaugurated in 2010, the Pharmacy and critical supply areas are all located in this underground portion and other areas of the hospital can be evacuated to this portion when necessary.
+The bottom three floors are located underground so as to allow the hospital to continue to operate even under the threat of missile strikes.
+The Department of Emergency Medicine, the Wohl Surgical Operating Complex inaugurated in 2010, the pharmacy and critical supply areas are all located in this underground portion and other areas of the hospital can be evacuated to this portion when necessary.
 Shaare Zedek is the on-call facility in the event of chemical warfare attacks in the Jerusalem area.
 Shaare Zedek's decontamination facilities served as an inspiration for New York's largest similar facility at the New York Downtown Hospital.

 Administration

 Shaare Zedek is a private hospital that relies on fundraising for capital development projects.
 The director general of the hospital is Prof. Ofer Merin.
 Professor Jonathan Halevy who served as the Director General of the hospital from 1988 until 2019 was appointed as the Medical Center's president.

 The hospital maintains public relations offices in ten countries, among them are England and the United States.
-An interesting fact is that a high percentage of the hospital's physicians and other staff are immigrants, especially from English-speaking countries.
+A high percentage of the hospital's physicians and other staff are immigrants, especially from English-speaking countries.